DanielBV/RegexEngine/README.md

   </tr>
 </table>

-If you want to group a expression but don't want to capture it, you can use a non capturing group `(?:subexpression)`
+If you want to group a expression but don't want to capture it, use a non capturing group `(?:subexpression)`
 <table>
   <tr>
     <td><b>Regex<b></td>